-Sarah Jo Pender (Jenna Dewan-Tatum - Love Lies Bleeding), a student, is tired of her roommates especially when she finds they have taken her college money to use for drugs.
-Angered by their latest antics Sarah heads out only to return to find them murdered and her boyfriend Rick (Greyston Holt) covered in blood having killed them himself.
-That is her story after they are both arrested following the discovery of the bodies which they dumped.
+Sarah Jo Pender (Jenna Dewan-Tatum - Love Lies Bleeding), a student, is tired of her roommates, especially when she discovers they have taken her college money to use for drugs.
+Angered by their latest antics Sarah heads out only to return to find them murdered and her boyfriend, Rick (Greyston Holt), covered in blood having killed them himself.
+That is what she tells the police after they are both arrested following the discovery of the bodies after they dumped them.
 But it doesn't wash and Sarah is sentenced for her involvement in the murders with the police believing she manipulated Rick in to doing it.
-Still proclaiming her innocence Sarah finds her appeals falling on death ears but with the help of a prison guard as well as a former prisoner she manages to escape and go on the run.
+Still proclaiming her innocence Sarah finds her appeals falling on death ears but with the help of a prison guard, as well as a former prisoner, she manages to escape and go on the run.
 It leads to Marshall Sean Harlan (Steve Bacic - Profile for Murder) turning to the TV show America's Most Wanted to try and track her down.

-As such what "She Made Them Do It" focuses upon is Sarah's time in prison, her various appeals as well as her escape as she avoids the Marshal hunting her down.
+What that means is that "She Made Them Do It" focuses upon is Sarah's time in prison, her various appeals as well as her escape as she avoids the Marshal hunting her down.
 But whilst these make up the storyline what you actually get is this look at Sarah as she befriends her fellow female prisoners, manipulates them with little touches and uses her sexuality to get them to help her.
-And it isn't just the prisoners who fall for her charms as we see how she also seduces a prison guard, doing whatever she needs to get things she wants.
-As such by the time "She Made Them Do It" comes to an end you will have no doubt that the Sarah in this movie is a ccunning woman able to seduce and charm anyone in to helping her, being as sweet as an angel one minute but turning nasty the next.
+And it isn't just the prisoners who fall for her charms as we see how she also seduces a prison guard, doing whatever she needs to get what she wants.
+As such by the time "She Made Them Do It" comes to an end you will have no doubt that the Sarah portrayed in this movie is a cunning woman able to seduce and charm anyone in to helping her, being as sweet as an angel one minute but turning nasty the next.